wellsling68/Wells_BlueStampPortfolio/index.md

 - What needs to be completed before your final milestone -->
 ## Summary:
 For my second milestone, I installed and set up the software that was provided with the kit, GRBL candle 0.9.
-This program allowed me to connect and send instructions in G-code to my computer to the arduino on the pen plotter and send instructions in G-code to the arduino.
-I considered this milestone to be complete when I was able to fully print the templates provided to me, which were a wiresphere and a clock.
+After that, I uploaded the firmware the kit provided onto the microcontroller on my pen plotter, an Arduino UNO.
+To start the pen plotter, I would connect my computer to the Arduino UNO with a USB cable, then GRBL candle 0.9 allowed me to send Gcode (geometric code) instructions from my computer to the Arduino UNO on the pen plotter.
+I considered this milestone to be complete when I was able to fully print quality samples of the templates provided to me, which were a wiresphere and a clock.

 ## Challenges:
-So far, I was most suprised by the accuracy in which the pen potter could draw since I did not think that the stepper motors could spin so precisely.
+So far, I was most suprised by the accuracy in which the pen potter could draw since I did not think that motors could spin so precisely.
 Besides that, I found that, in the beginning, setting up the pen plotter before powering it was the most challenging since I had not figured out how to calibrate the machine yet.
 This caused many issues in the beginning, such as drawing off the paper and the machine jamming into its sides.
 I eventually solved this issue when I switched to a different software, UGS (Universal G-code Sender).
 This program allowed me to manually zero the machine before plotting so I would not have to face the two challenges previously mentioned anymore.

 ## What's Next:
 Next, I would like to plot my own custom images, so I plan on finding a way to do that.